 Chapters considered outstanding should meet MOST of the following:

-- Dedication to continued education of mental health support, health education, and well-being events and programming.
+- Continued education of mental health support, health education, building healthy relationships, professional enrichment, and well-being through events and programming.

 Award Eligibility

-- Chapter must have been in good standing with the University (academic and conduct) and its respective governing council during both Spring 2025 and Fall 2025 semesters.
+- Chapter must have been in good standing with the University and its respective governing council during both Spring 2025 and Fall 2025 semesters.

 - Chapter must have been an active member of Interfraternity Council or Panhellenic Council.